-- 2. LPCF instructs the S-GW/BBIFF to notify whenever the IMS Signalling Bearer for S8HR APN is created (based on GTP-C event), modified, or deleted, and delivers the packets of all IMS Signalling Bearers established for S8HR APNs (Access Point Names) to the LMISF.
-Here, the LPCF may supply the S8HR APNs to the S-GW/BBIFF. - NOTE 1: This step is independent of target specific LI service operation such as Step 1. - NOTE 2: The S-GW/BBIFF includes the IMSI value associated with the inbound roamer's UE when notifies the LMISF creation, modification or deletion of IMS Signalling Bearer for S8HR APN. - 3.
-S-GW/BBIFF delivers the packets of those IMS Signalling Bearers to the LMISF.
+3 S-GW/BBIFF to notifies the LMISF, based on the GTP-C event, whenever the IMS Signalling Bearer for S8HR APN is created, modified, or deleted

+NOTE2: The S-GW/BBIFF includes the IMSI value associated with the inbound roamer's UE when notifies (to the LMISF) creation, modification or deletion of IMS Signalling Bearer for S8HR APN.

+- 4. S-GW/BBIFF delivers the packets of those IMS Signalling Bearers to the LMISF.
 As such, S-GW/BBIFF has no idea whether the packets of an IMS Signalling Bearer are related to a target or not.
-It simply delivers all packets. - 4.
+It simply delivers all packets. - 5.
 The LMISF looks for the SIP message within those packets delivered by the S-GW/BBIFF and examines the SIP headers that carry the calling party identity or called party identity (depending on the call direction) to verify whether any of those match with the target identity stored locally.
-If the SIP message corresponds to a target, then the LMISF delivers the SIP message to the DF2. - 5.
-The DF2 will generate and deliver the IRI to the LEMF as per TS 33.108 [11].
+If the SIP message corresponds to a target, then the LMISF delivers the SIP message to the DF2 over the X2 reference point.

+6. The DF2 will generate and deliver the IRI to the LEMF as per TS 33.108 [11].

-The following steps are required if CC interception is required.
+The following steps are performed only if CC interception is required.